CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Network-Snapshot-Management.md

 ## Create a Network Snapshot

-It is simple to capture the state of your network currently or for a time in the past using the snapshot feature.

 To create a snapshot:

 1. From any workbench in the NetQ UI, click {{<img src="/images/netq/camera.svg" width="22.5" height="18">}} in the workbench header.